arefins-Lab/Residential-Network-Design-and-Deployment/README.md

-Residential Network Design and Deployment:
+Residential Network Design & Deployment —

 Project Overview:
 This project delivers a centralised, multi‑floor residential network architecture designed for reliability, seamless coverage, and future scalability.
 The solution balances performance, cost‑efficiency, and long‑term flexibility, built on a single ISP connection and aligned strictly with client requirements.